Saint Sebastian River Bridge [Click image to call up all published instalments] |

 She fought him, screaming, and they both stumbled over the bloody carcass of her husband.
 Still screaming, she stared, horrified at the remains of Kenny Frankenfield, the father of her children.

 He understood, but he needed her to talk.
 He dropped the shotgun from his right hand, holding her upper arm in his left, and slapped her, hard.
 His face scarlet, lips curled, he shouted into her face.
 “Middleton!
 Where is he?”
 He shook her, hard.
-“Where the fuck is Middleton?
+“Where the fuck is Middleton?”

 She only glared and he slapped her again.
 She looked down at her husband’s body again and her face crumpled.
 Through tears she told him Middleton wasn’t there.
 He only came once every week or so, to collect cash from their moonshine operation.
 He’d begun bringing them their supplies, for a fee of course, so they didn’t have to leave the islands as often.

-it here”
+“We…we loved it here” |

 “Anyone else inside?”
 She shook her head no. “Kids’re at my ma’s…”